coderolls/coderolls-blog/_posts/java-time/2021-05-13-how-to-get-current-timestamps-in-java.md

 ## 1. Using  `java.time.Instant` ( for Java 8)
 As per the [javadoc](https://docs.oracle.com/javase/8/docs/api/java/time/Instant.html),
-> This class models a single instantaneous point on the time-line.
-This might be used to record event time-stamps in the application.
+> This class models a single instantaneous point on the timeline.
+This might be used to record event timestamps in the application.

 I have given an example below that shows how to get the current timestamp using `java.time.Instant`